-I am professor of English literature at the University of Paris-Sorbonne and a senior research fellow of the Institut Universitaire de France.
+I am professor of English literature at the University of Paris-Sorbonne and an honorary senior research fellow of the Institut Universitaire de France.
 I am interested in the encounters of English literature when it meets other disciplines such as philosophy or the history of ideas, when it travels to other parts of the world such as India or the Middle East, when it is confronted to social practices such as sports.
 I work in particular on the hesitations and repositionings that such encounters provoke.

 I have read English literature’s encounters with the East, in particular in the works of Conrad and Kipling, whom I have edited, but I have frequently turned to Indian writing in English, from Rushdie to Ghosh.

 I have developed an interest in the (sometimes ambiguous) celebrations of sports which literature offers and in the largely unstudied corpus of literary texts which represent and redefine tennis or running, football or cricket.

 I work on the theory of fiction from a philosophical point of view, studying in particular the ways in which fictional texts provoke ambiguous responses in readers and hesitations in their attitudes towards texts.

 Between 2011 and 2015 I was the principal investigator of an Agence Nationale de la Recherche-funded programme in the study of quarrels and disputes in Early Modern Europe.
 Within the programme I carried out mainly comparative research between France and England and edited or co-edited two volumes and one special issue of a journal.
 This programme followed from another ANR-funded programme which I coordinated between 2004 and 2008, and which resulted into two edited volumes.